anupamguptacal/Simple-DB/README.md

 *   Describe any design decisions you made.
 These may be minimal for Lab 1.
-*   Give one example of a unit test that could be added to improve the set of unit tests that we provided for this lab. **Write the code for the unit test and submit a pull request.** We will integrate the best unit test(s) that we receive into the official unit tests for this lab to improve the SimpleDB project.
+*   Give one example of a unit test that could be added to improve the set of unit tests that we provided for this lab.
+You do not need to write the code of the unit test, only describe it in the write-up.
+    If you wrote one or more especially useful new unit-tests, you can submit a pull request and we will consider integrating your tests into the lab for next year.
+    Pull requests won't get extra credit, only eternal glory if the tests get integrated.
 *   Discuss and justify any changes you made to the API.
 You really should not change the API.
 If you plan to make a change, ask the TAs first.